Minneapolis-EdFi/mps-on-track/readme.md

 2. Make sure you've manually copied and updated ontrack.config.json to c:\ontrack-deploy.
 The ontrack.config.json file should be updated to the correct values for whatever environment you'll be deploying to (e.g., set the correct ODS DB credentials).
 3. Manually upload the artifact.zip file from TeamCity to c:\ontrack-deploy.
 4. Navigate to c:\ontrack-deploy in Powershell, and run .\deploy.ps1
+   - If the script complains about `rh` not being found, make sure you haven't started Powershell as Administrator.
+Installing the dotnet global tool appears to only add RoundhousE to the user path, not the system path.

 #### Set up IIS: